Share This Article:

 Symptoms of hyperthyroidism may include: sudden weight loss; rapid or irregular heartbeat; pounding of the heart; increased appetite; nervousness, anxiety or irritability; tremors in the hands and / or fingers; sweating; menstrual changes; increased sensitivity to heat; changes in bowel patterns; an enlarged thyroid gland; fatigue; muscle weakness; difficulty sleeping.

-- A close family member has hyperthyroidism
+- Having a close family member with hyperthyroidism

-- You have Graves or Plummer's disease
+- Having Graves or Plummer's disease

 - Thyroiditis (swelling or pain in the thyroid gland)

 - Toxic adenoma (nodules on the thyroid gland)